 When staying in Provincetown, you’ll have the option to visit multiple beaches.
 The most popular of these are two beaches that are part of the Cape Cod National Seashore.
 These include Race Point Beach as well as Herring Cove Beach.

 There are a number of vacation home rentals as well as motels and hotels in Provincetown.
 You can also stay elsewhere on the Cape and travel to Provincetown for the day.
-There is also seasonal ferry service to Provincetown from Boston and Plymouth, MA.
+There is also a seasonal ferry service to Provincetown from Boston and Plymouth, MA.

 During our stay in Provincetown, we enjoyed staying at the Harbor Hotel Provincetown.
 This recently-updated motel features a fire pit, pool, and location across the street from a small beach.